David Pendleton Oakerhater: Saint and honors

 After Oakerhater died, the Great Depression and World War II interrupted mission work in the region by the Episcopal Church.
 It was not until the early 1960s, that an Episcopalian family new to the area placed an ad in a local paper to announce a religious meeting in their home.
 Native Americans who had known Oakerhater met with the family and worked with them to revive his old mission.

 In 1985 the Episcopal Church designated Oakerhater as a saint, thanks in part to years of work and research by Lois Carter Clark, a Muscogee Creek scholar.
 On September 1, 1986, the first feast was held in his honor at the Washington National Cathedral in Washington, D.C.; his descendants and delegations from Oklahoma were invited to the celebration.
 In 2000 the Saint George Church of Dayton, Ohio dedicated a large stained glass window in its chapel depicting Oakerhater, and a smaller window bearing his glyph signature.

 St. Paul's Cathedral in Oklahoma City dedicated a chapel to St. Oakerhater.
 The congregation of St. Paul's commissioned glass artist Preston Singletary (Tlingit) to create a stained glass window featuring Oakerhater's glyph.
 It replaced a church window destroyed in the 1995 Oklahoma City bombing.
 The Oakerhater Guild of St. Paul's was organized in partnership with Whirlwind Mission of the Holy Family.
 It sponsors dances, tribal outreach, and a vacation Bible school for children in Watonga.

 In 2003 the Whirlwind Church obtained a new permanent site in Watonga, where it dedicated the Oakerhater Episcopal Center in September 2007.
 The site is used for powwows, a sweat lodge, classes, and an annual Cherokee Dance in Oakerhater's honor.

 Grace Episcopal Church in Syracuse, New York is a national shrine to Saint O-kuh-ha-tah.
 On April 16, 2005, a Native American celebration was held there to honor Saint David Pendleton Oakerhater (O-kuh-ha-tah/Making Medicine) (Cheyenne), the first Native American saint of the Episcopal Church, and Marcia Pierce Steele (Oneida), who teaches both Haudenosaunee (Iroquois) cultural traditions and Christian beliefs.
 Grace Church's celebration included a day-long cultural festival, followed by Holy Eucharist and a blessing of new memorial stained-glass windows.

 Roberta Whiteshield-Butler, great-granddaughter of O-kuh-ha-tah, created the drawings for the windows.
 Rose Viviano of Rose Colored Glass fabricated the windows, which were installed in September 2004 and blessed by Bishop Adams at the April 2005 celebration.
 Saint O-kuh-ha-tah's descendants travelled from Oklahoma and Texas to attend the celebration at Grace Episcopal Church.
-Prior to this, O-kuh-ha-tah descendants (great-great grandson, Jack Southmeth; granddaughter Elizabeth Whiteshield; great-granddaughter Kim Whiteshield; and great-great granddaughter Starr Whiteshield) traveled to St. Paul's Episcopal Church in Paris Hill (near Utica, New York) to visit O-kuh-ha-tah's home church and the graves of their ancestors.
+Prior to this, O-kuh-ha-tah descendants (great-great-grandson, Jack Southmeth; granddaughter Elizabeth Whiteshield; great-granddaughter Kim Whiteshield; and great-great-granddaughter Star Whiteshield) traveled to St. Paul's Episcopal Church in Paris Hill (near Utica, New York) to visit O-kuh-ha-tah's home church and the graves of their ancestors.